-PGi has been a global leader in virtual meetings for 20 years.
+PGi has been a global leader in virtual meetings for more than 20 years.
 Our cloud-based solutions deliver multi-point, real-time virtual collaboration using video, voice and file sharing technologies.
 PGi solutions are available via desktops, tablets or mobile devices, helping businesses worldwide to be more productive, mobile and green.
 We have a global presence in 25 countries in our three segments in North America, Europe and Asia Pacific.

-With the launch of our iMeet[®] and GlobalMeet[®] solutions, the sale of our PGiSend business and the disposal of our Maritime Notification and Reminder solutions, we have positioned PGi as a focused virtual meetings company.
+With the launch of our iMeet® and GlobalMeet® solutions, the sale of our PGiSend business and the disposal of our Maritime Notification and Reminder solutions, we have positioned PGi as a focused virtual meetings company.
 Our continuing operations reflect only our meeting solutions.
 As a result and except as provided herein, the following discussion and analysis reflects our results from continuing operations.

 During 2012, we have continued our strategy to transition PGi to a software as a service company, focusing our sales and marketing efforts on growing the market awareness and adoption of our next-generation virtual meeting solutions, iMeet and GlobalMeet.
-Key highlights of our financial and strategic accomplishments for the first quarter ended March 31, 2012 include:
+Key highlights of our financial and strategic accomplishments for the third quarter ended September 30, 2012 include:

-Generated 8.3% growth in our net revenues for the three months ended March 31, 2012 compared to the same period in 2011; and
+Generated 5.6% growth in our net revenues for the three months ended September 30, 2012 compared to the same period in 2011, despite a 1.4% negative impact from fluctuations in foreign currency exchange rates;